-Visit the Academic Advisement Center located in the Feldman Center Room C402 to declare and create the best plan of action for completing a minor in a timely manner.
+Visit the Academic Advisement Center located in Feldman Center, Room C402 to declare and create the best plan of action for completing a minor in a timely manner.
 For more detailed information on minor requirements please make an appointment to speak with your Academic Advisor.
-Please note: Academic Minor requirements are subject to change.
+Please note that requirements for academic minors are subject to change.
 Also, be sure to review Academic Minors: Important Facts.

 Minor Descriptions and Requirements

 The primary goal of the Creative Technology minor is to provide a flexible, interdisciplinary learning opportunity for students who are interested in expanding and exploring their technological knowledge and experience.

 This minor equips students with an in-depth understanding of media design, digital culture and cutting edge technologies, as well as the opportunity for interdisciplinary collaboration.
 The Creative Technology minor is available to students in the Schools of Art and Design and Business and Technology.

 - The successful completion of at least five (5) courses (as detailed below) is required, with a minimum 2.5 GPA.
 The minor must be completed prior to graduation.

 - You are encouraged to complete four (4) classes from the list of choices before registering for the required CT 441 Creative Technology Lab.

 - If only three classes have been completed, you must registered for the fourth class or be in the process of completing the fourth class before registering for the required CT 441 Creative Technology Lab.

 - Prior to registering for CT 441 Creative Technology Lab, please contact minor coordinator C. J. Yeh or assistant coordinator Christie Shin.

 Please note: If you have already declared the Creative Technology minor, please review your DARS audit for remaining course options and/or schedule an appointment to speak with your academic advisor for assistance.